 Word of mouth transactions can often be like the big fish stories, a bit embellished.
 Good sources I will trust, others I toss back into the lake.

-Auctions are fun and exciting.
+As I stated above auctions are fun and exciting.
 Great eye candy and again good social events.
 To blend and consider auction results that include seller and buyer fees, hype and pressure, and alcohol the same as a buyer and seller standing in a driveway or garage conducting a transaction is absurd.
 I have a horse on both races and know better than to trust auction data as the sole valuation metric.
 You should too.
 Use your gut.